Identification, Images, & Information

 Identification

-Broad body covered with colored scales that often form patterns(3) (scale colour and distribution variable, but often diagnostic)
+Broad body covered with colored scales that often form patterns(3) (pattern variable but often diagnostic)

 Range